 They ask questions and find ways to solve problems.
 They make things happen, are resilient, and can work with all types of different people.
 They're creative and flexible in their approach.
 Above all they're 'whole-hearted' and always start with the needs of the individual they support.
 Flexibility is also key so you can support individuals in different services.
 You don't necessarily need experience as we provide full training.

 Training and support for casual bank support workers

-You’ll continue with other training during your probation shifts and an experienced and competent member of the team will observe and assess your practice in your early weeks with us.
+You’ll receive initial training to enable you to complete your probation and gain your Care Certificate.
+An experienced and competent member of the team will observe and assess your practice in your early weeks with us.

-This will continue throughout your time with us, and you’ll also attend further training sessions as and when required.
+Throughout your time with us you’ll also attend further training sessions as and when required.

 Our training includes some online courses giving you the flexibility to do the training when and where you want.
-There are some topics (for example First Aid and Moving and Handling) that are delivered face-to-face by an instructor so we’ll book you on a course near to your area of work.
-Of course, if you’ve already completed this training and have a valid certificate we will accept that.
+There are some topics (for example First Aid and Moving & Handling) that are delivered face-to-face by an instructor; we’ll book you on a course near to your area of work.
+Of course, if you’ve already completed this training and have a valid certificate, we will accept that.

 You’ll be supported by our learning and development team and bank coordinator/manager.
 Support can be given over the phone, by email, or in person if you prefer.